CreativeInteractionsLab/PaperNinja/PaperNinjaGame/ReadMe.txt

 The "preload" function is a standard Phaser function that is called automatically when entering that state, typically used to load assets; "create" is another standard Phaser function that is called once "preload" finishes: https://phaser.io/docs/2.4.3/Phaser.State.html

+To pair the bluetooth module, look for "HC-05", with PIN 1234.

 ===

 Some useful references (I don't know why I couldn't find them at Phaser's own references):